 where $\overline S^{(1)}$ and $\overline S^{(2)}$ are given in Eqs.~\eqref{S1} and \eqref{S2}.
 In parallel with our treatment of $\overline S^{(2)}$ discussed in the previous section, we decouple the ``chiral disorder" in $\overline S^{(3)}$ with an additional Hubbard-Stratonovich field $Z_{IJ} \propto \Psi^\dagger_I {1 - \gamma^5 \over 2} \Psi_J$ and look for a saddle-point solution to the equations determining $\langle X_{IJ} \rangle$, $\langle Y_{IJ} \rangle$, and $\langle Z_{IJ} \rangle$:

 As detailed in Appendix \ref{XYZappendix}, we find a $U_R(n) \times U_A(n)$ preserving solution to these equations with the ansatz:

-where $\Gamma_{1,2} > 0$. $X_0$ and $Z_0$ are logarithmically divergent real constants that we absorb into a renormalization of $m$ and $E_F$. $Y_0$ is a finite real constant that allows for nonzero (renormalized) $m - E_F/2 \propto W_0$.
-The renormalized saddle-point mass matrix is
+where $\Gamma_{1,2} > 0$ and we've again ignored a possible term in the $\langle Y \rangle$ ansatz proportional to $\tau^3$.
+We absorb the logarithmically divergent real constants $X_0$ and $Z_0$ into a renormalization of $m$ and $E_F$. $Y_0$ is a finite real constant that allows for nonzero (renormalized) $M_2 = m - E_F/2 \propto W_0$.
+The renormalized saddle-point mass matrix is therefore

 Nonzero $W_0$ has produced unequal diffusion constants $\Gamma_{1}$ and $\Gamma_2$ for ${1 - \gamma^5 \over 2} \Psi$ and ${1 + \gamma^5 \over 2} \Psi$.